Painkills/LFSG/Readme.md

 Ronal Rodriguez - LFSG Security

 LFSG's server is built on springboot.
-LFSG's cleitn is built using reactJS.
+LFSG's client is built using reactJS.